 She says she had little interest in dolls as a kid, instead preferring to tinker with her brothers' model railroad layout.
 In school, she proudly excelled in math and found herself gravitating toward computer science in college, a field of study populated with few women in the 1970s.

 Two degrees later, Shaw landed a job at Atari programming games for the company's new VCS console.
-She didn't know it at the time, but she had just become the world's first female professional video game designer.
+She didn't know it at the time, but she had just become one of the world's first female professional video game designers.